robsonmatos/AIND-Project1-Sudoku/README.md

 ## Question 1 (Naked Twins)
 ***Q: How do we use constraint propagation to solve the naked twins problem?***

-To solve the naked twins problem we use three different constraints that are applied repeatedly until it is not possible to reduce the puzzle anymore:

-1. **Elimination** - Iterate over all the boxes in the puzzle that only have one value assigned to them and remove this value from every one of its peers;
-2. **Only choice** - Assign a digit to a given box if this box is the only one in a unit which would allow that digit;
-3. **Naked twins** - If there are two boxes in a given unit that have the same pair of values, remove these values from its peers.
+The approach used to solve the naked twins problem uses the fact that, if there are two boxes in a given unit that have the same pair of values (twin values), their peers on that given unit cannot contain any of these twin values.

 ## Question 2 (Diagonal Sudoku)
 ***Q: How do we use constraint propagation to solve the diagonal sudoku problem?***

-The only change that has to be made to solve the diagonal Sudoku problem is to take into account the two additional diagonal units -- ['A1', 'B2', 'C3', 'D4', 'E5', 'F6', 'G7', 'H8', 'I9'] and ['I1', 'H2', 'G3', 'F4', 'E5', 'D6', 'C7', 'B8', 'A9'] -- when performing the constraint propagation steps mentioned earlier.
+The only change that has to be made to solve the diagonal Sudoku problem is to take into account the two additional diagonal units -- ['A1', 'B2', 'C3', 'D4', 'E5', 'F6', 'G7', 'H8', 'I9'] and ['I1', 'H2', 'G3', 'F4', 'E5', 'D6', 'C7', 'B8', 'A9'] -- when performing the constraint propagation steps mentioned earlier in the [Constraint propagation](#constraint-prop) section.

 ## Animated solution